 You eat an apple at lunch, but do you consider how it got from the orchard to your store?
 Who works to put fresh food on your table, and what are their lives like?

 Imagine leaving your home country for six months to pick crops for U.S. farms, living in crowded camps, and earning an annual income below poverty level.

 In “Picked” Over: The Plight of Migrant Workers in the U.S., you’ll take an in-depth look at the lives of seasonal migrant farm workers.
 This online course isn’t your typical course.
-The seven-week course is part of UNC Greensboro’s online Bachelor of Arts in Special Programs in Liberal Studies (BLS) program, which offers unique courses where students can explore complicated topics.
+The seven-week course is part of UNC Greensboro’s online Bachelor of Arts in Liberal and Interdisciplinary Studies (BLS) program, which offers unique courses where students can explore complicated topics.